akamensky/argparse/README.md

 * Any arguments that left un-parsed will be regarded as error

 ##### Positionals
-* `Positional` has a set of effects and conditions:
+* `Positional` args have a set of effects and conditions:
+  * Always parsed after subcommands and non-positional args
-  * It will always set Required=True and Default=nil
+  * Always set Required=False
-  * It will ignore the shortname
-  * It will fail (and app will panic) to add the argument if it is one of:
-	* Flag
-	* StringList, IntList, FloatList, FileList
+  * Default is only used if the command or subcommand owning the arg `Happened`
+  * Parsed in Command root->leaf left->right order (breadth-first)
+	* Top level cmd consumes as many positionals as it can, from left to right
+	* Then in a descendeding loop for any command which `Happened` it repeats
+	* Positionals which are not satisfied (due to lack of input args) are not errors

 #### Contributing